Esa Saario

-Esa Saario (born 22 November 1931) is a Finnish actor.
-He started studying in Helsinki Theatre Academy in 1956.
-The headmaster of the academy, Wilho Ilmari, and other teachers allowed Saario to skip one year of school due to Saario's giftedness.
-Saario ended up graduating in only two years.

-Career
+Esa Saario (22 November 1931 – 26 September 2025) was a Finnish actor whose career spanned more than four decades on stage and screen.
+He began his studies at the Helsinki Theatre Academy in 1956.
+Recognizing his exceptional talent, headmaster Wilho Ilmari and the faculty allowed him to skip a full year of training, enabling him to graduate in just two years.
+Saario joined the Finnish National Theatre in 1956, where he remained until 1997.
+Over the course of his career, he performed in more than 100 productions at the theatre, taking on roles that ranged from classical interpretations to children’s plays, as well as modern dramas, musical performances, and recitations.
+His voice also became familiar to audiences through animated films and recordings, cementing his place as a versatile and much-loved figure in Finnish culture.

+Life and career

 Saario worked as an actor for the Finnish National Theatre from 1958 until his retirement in 1997.
 The first role he played was in 1954 and the last in 2001.
 Saario performed in over 200 different roles during his career.
 Some of his most memorable roles on stage were Orgon in Tartuffe, Malcolm in Macbeth, actor/priest in Hamlet and Amiens in As You Like It.

-Saario has also played in multiple radio dramas broadcast by the Finnish National broadcaster Yleisradio.
-His radio drama roles include Police officer Karhunen (Fin.
+Saario had also played in multiple radio dramas broadcast by the Finnish National broadcaster Yleisradio.
+His radio drama roles included Police officer Karhunen (Fin.
 Poliisi Karhunen) in Noita Nokinenä, Marvin in The Hitchhiker's Guide to the Galaxy and several roles in The Men from the Ministry.

-Some of Saario's most famous cinema roles are politician Janne Kivivuori in the movies Here, Beneath the North Star and Akseli and Elina.
+Some of Saario's most famous cinema roles included politician Janne Kivivuori in the movies Here, Beneath the North Star and Akseli and Elina.
 Saario's first roles on screen were seen in the movies Sven Tuuva the Hero and Kankkulan Kaivolla.

 In the beginning of 1960s Saario recorded many children's songs, such as "Hottentottilaulu", together with actress Maikki Länsiö.
 Hottentottilaulu is originally a Norwegian children's song called Visen om vesle Hoa.
 It was translated into Finnish by Jukka Virtanen.

-Saario has also been a member of the Finnish Actor Union (Finnish: Suomen Näyttelijäliitto, Swedish: Finlands Skådespelarförbund), the Board of the Actors of the Finnish National Theatre and the Board of the Finnish National Theatre.
-Honorary membership of Nummi-Seura Ry, the local Heritage association in Nummi, was given to Saario on the 9th of June 2020.
+Saario had also been a member of the Finnish Actor Union (Finnish: Suomen Näyttelijäliitto, Swedish: Finlands Skådespelarförbund), the Board of the Actors of the Finnish National Theatre and the Board of the Finnish National Theatre.
+Honorary membership of Nummi-Seura Ry, the local Heritage association in Nummi, was given to Saario on 9 June 2020.
 The board of Nummi-Seura recognised Saario's significant and long lasting work for Nummi-Seura and for preserving the local heritage in Nummi for future generations.

+Saario died on the 26th of September 2025, at the age of 93.